 Use VID BL (see X1.2) for new engine break-in and as primary calibration oil for evaluation of test oils.
 It is an SAE 20W-30 grade.
 The amount of BL oil required for each test is 71 L.

-Use VID BL Flush Oil (FO) (see X1.2), which is a special flushing oil (BL oil with increased solubility), when changing oil after a test oil has been in the engine.
+Use VIF BL Flush Oil (FO) (see X1.2), which is a special flushing oil (BL oil with increased solubility), when changing oil after a test oil has been in the engine.
 For each test use an FO volume of approximately 12 L.

-Test Fuel—Use only Haltermann9 (see X1.33) VIE W/DCA fuel..
+Test Fuel—Use only Haltermann9 (see X1.33) VIE W/DCA fuel.
 Product code: HF 2003.
-Specification for Sequence VIE W/DCA fuel is contained in Table 1.
+Specification for Sequence W/DCA fuel is contained in Table 1.
 (Warning—Danger!
 Extremely flammable.
 Vapors harmful if inhaled.
 Vapors may cause flash fire (see Annex A8).
+NOTE: THE FUEL HAS A SPECIFIC NAME.
+THIS IS NOT IT.

 NOTE 3-The test fuel is formulated with a detergent additive.